 Minor in Arabic Language and Literature

-The Minor in Arabic Language and Literature offered by the Department of Humanities aims to equip you with a background in Arabic and literature.
+The Minor in Arabic Language and Literature offered by the Department of Communication, Arts and Languages aims to equip you with a background in Arabic and literature.
 It includes language, poetry and prose in modern and ancient Arabic literature.

 Who Can Apply?